 of sewing machines a year.

-first order was for just 50 sewing machines but after their
+initial order to B&S was for just 50 sewing machines but after their

 successful completion, a further order for another 100 machines